 How do you condition a straw bale for gardening?

-The process of conditioning was to water the bales thoroughly for two days.
+The process of conditioning was to water the bales thoroughly for several days.
 This soaked the bales, and now they were ready to have the nitrogen that would start the “internal composting” that allowed the nutrients to be available.
 This was done by sprinkling a half cup of urea on the top of the bale and watering it in.

-I did this for three days.
-Then I sprinkled a quarter cup of urea on the bales and watered it in for 3 days.
+I did this for ten days.
+Then I sprinkled a quarter cup of urea on the bales and watered it in for 10 days.
 This is all the fertilizer I used until after the bales were planted.
 The result of this conditioning was the bales were quite hot on the inside.
 It took about three days for them to cool off enough so the plants would not be injured.

 Don’t miss watching this informative video: